 For those of you with particularly big boats (we’re talking 50 feet and above), you would struggle to do any better than a Newfoundland.
 With a huge thick coat, massive strength and webbed feet designed specifically for swimming, they are used throughout the world as marine rescue dogs.
 Of course, they can often weigh as much as a fully-grown man, but in addition to their unparalleled love of the water and their ability to save a man overboard, they are fantastic with young children and endlessly patient, composed and stoic.

 Meanwhile, at the other end of the scale, those of you with small open boats might do well to look instead towards the world of terriers.
 If you can convince it to behave, to rein in the barking and to avoid snapping at ankles, just about any kind of terrier is well-equipped for boat life.
 A Jack Russell or a Border Terrier are particular favourites among boaters and if you pop it in a lifejacket, you get the unbeatable comedy of being able to carry it around like a hairy handbag.

 Sea Dogs - Summary

-And once you've found the right four-legged friend, take a moment to read our Top 10 tips for taking a dog aboard your boat.
+And once you've found the right four-legged friend, take a moment to read our piece on taking a dog aboard your boat.